hafizsameer11/colala-api/PHONE_REQUEST_API_GUIDE.md

 ### Step 1: Buyer Requests Phone Number
 1. Buyer clicks "Request Phone Number" button for a store
-2. System checks if chat exists between buyer and store
-3. If no chat exists, creates a new chat
-4. Creates a `RevealPhone` record with `is_revealed = false`
+2. System creates a `RevealPhone` record with `is_revealed = false`
-5. Sends request message to seller in the chat
-6. Shows notification to seller
+3. Seller receives a notification: "John Doe has requested your phone number"

 ### Step 2: Seller Reviews Request
-1. Seller sees pending phone requests in their dashboard
+1. Seller sees notification with phone request
-2. Seller can view buyer information
-3. Seller can either:
+2. Seller can either:
-   - **Approve**: Phone number is shared in chat
+   - **Approve**: Buyer gets notification with phone number
-   - **Decline**: Request is deleted, buyer notified
+   - **Decline**: Buyer gets notification that request was declined

 ### Step 3: Phone Number Shared (If Approved)
 1. System updates `RevealPhone` to `is_revealed = true`
-2. Sends message to buyer with phone number
+2. Buyer receives notification with embedded phone number
-3. Buyer can now see the phone number in chat
+3. Buyer can access phone number anytime from their revealed phone numbers list

 ---